30 years later, UI remembers 1991 shooting

 “I knew Chris [Goertz] really well, and I knew the people in his research group,” Beard said in an interview with The Daily Iowan.
 “I knew his research team and his students, and I knew the student who wound up being the perpetrator of the crime.
 I would have called him a friend.”

-Beard said although her experience surrounding the shooting was an extremely impactful life event, she prefers not to reflect solely through the filter of her own work, and rather to acknowledge the severity of the tragedy through her connection with the victims.
+Beard said, although her experience surrounding the shooting was an extremely impactful life event, she prefers not to reflect solely through the filter of her own work, but rather acknowledge the severity of the tragedy through her connection with the victims.

 “It was an enormous tragedy.
 It profoundly affected not just the school, but the town itself and the countryside,” Beard said.
 “When you lose that many people in one afternoon, in a small community, nearly everybody has some connection to the story, if not to one of the victims.”